ismorozs/parametrize/README.md

 # Parametrize
-Simple js library allowing for adhoc polymorphism with javascript functions Override functions with the same name using different parameter types, making it evaluate differently based on them (input parameters)
+Simple js library allowing for adhoc polymorphism with javascript functions.
+Override functions with the same name using different parameter types, making it evaluate differently based on them (input parameters)

 # How to install